Posted: November 17, 2020

 Driving during the winter months is a bit different than driving when weather is warm, streets are dry, and visibility is limitless.
 Taking time to make sure your vehicle is prepared for your winter trip can help ensure you arrive at your destination safely – and prepare you for any unforeseen circumstances along the way.

 As always, your preparation and the steps you take to drive safely can help you avoid an accident, but you cannot always prevent injury following an accident caused by someone else.
-If you sustain an injury while driving this winter, call our St. Louis office at 314-333-3333 or our Fairview Heights office at 618-888-8888 to schedule a free consultation and learn how we can help.
+If you sustain an injury while driving this winter, call our St. Louis office at 314-333-3333 or our Illinois office at 618-888-8888 to schedule a free consultation and learn how we can help.

 Five Tips for Safe Winter Travels